-MCP 672 Marriage and Family: Systems Theory (3)

-MCP 673 Workshop in Marital Therapy (3)

-Social and Cultural Foundations:

-MCP 683 Social and Cultural Foundations (3)

-MCP 684 Workshop in Counseling the Culturally Diverse Populations (2)

-Human Growth and Development: (2 classes required)

-MCP 646 Human Development: Infancy and Childhood (3)

-MCP 647 Human Development: Adolescence (3)

-MCP 648 Human Development: Adulthood (3)

-Substance Abuse:

-MCP 550 Addiction and the Family (2) MCP 551 Substance Abuse: Alcoholism and Other Substances of Abuse (3) Practical Experience and Internship: (10 Quarter Hours required) MCP 690 Supervised Field Experience in Mental Health I (1-6) MCP 691 Supervised Field Experience in Mental Health II (1-6) A background check is required of all students prior to going out on placement.
+MCP 672 Marriage and Family: Systems Theory (3)\ MCP 673 Workshop in Marital Therapy (3)\ Social and Cultural Foundations: MCP 683 Social and Cultural Foundations (3)\ MCP 684 Workshop in Counseling the Culturally Diverse Populations (2)\ Human Growth and Development: (2 classes required) MCP 646 Human Development: Infancy and Childhood (3) MCP 647 Human Development: Adolescence (3) MCP 648 Human Development: Adulthood (3) Substance Abuse: MCP 550 Addiction and the Family (3)\ MCP 551 Substance Abuse: Alcoholism and Other Substances of Abuse (3)\ Practical Experience and Internship: (10 quarter credit hours required) MCP 690 Supervised Field Experience in Mental Health I (1-6) \ MCP 691 Supervised Field Experience in Mental Health II (1-6) \ A background check is required of all students prior to going out on placement.

 Research Development and Utilization:

 Two tracks are available for completion of the research requirement.

 Track A: Non-thesis option:

-MCP 606 Methods of Research (3)
+MCP 606 Methods of Research (3)\

-MCP 635 Research in Counseling and Psychotherapy (2)
+MCP 635 Research in Counseling and Psychotherapy (2)\

 Track B: Requires the two above and:

 MCP 688 Master's Thesis (4)

 MCP 688 credit hours are counted against electives.

 Elective courses:

-MCP courses not listed under "required courses":

 MCP 510 The Physiology and Pharmacology of Psychotherapeutic Drugs (3)

 MCP 580 Psychology of Women (3)

 MCP 585 Grief and Loss (3)

 MCP 600 Independent Study (1-4)

 MCP 621 Brief Counseling (3)

-MCP 610 Social, Psychological and Cultural Aspects of Aging (4)

 MCP 616 Stress Management (3)

+MCP 619 Substance Related Disorders: Application of Theory

 MCP 638 Problems in Counseling and Psychotherapy (1-4)

 MCP 649 Human Sexual Development (3)

 MCP 653 Behavior Disorders of Childhood (3)

 MCP 687 Readings in Counseling Psychology (1-4)

 MCP 693 Supervised Field Experience in Human Services, Student Personnel, Supervision, Teaching and Research (1-2)

 Certain courses offered by Benedictine University's various graduate programs also may qualify as electives.

 Starting the Program:

 Students are admitted to Benedictine's Clinical Psychology program four times per year, at the beginning of the fall, winter, spring and summer quarters.
 Both day and evening classes are available.
+A new student orientation meeting is scheduled at the start of each quarter for all new students.
+In addition, each new student meets with his or her academic advisor to create a curricular plan that fits the student's interests, individual commitments, and responsibilities.
+Individual advising is then provided regularly throughout the student's academic career.

+Concentrations

+Subspecialty Tracks

-Concentrations Subspecialty Tracks The subspecialty tracks allow students to develop special expertise in psychological approaches to understand and treat specific populations.
+The subspecialty tracks allow students to develop special expertise in psychological approaches to understand and treat specific populations.
 Students who enroll in a subspecialty track complete the core courses required of all students.
 In addition, they complete a series of classes in the subspecialty and acquire clinical experience relevant to the area.
 A concentration is not required to graduate from the program.

 Courses required for a Child Subspecialty are as follows: From the core courses:

-MCP 646 Human Development: Infancy and Childhood (3)

-MCP 647 Human Development: Adolescence (3)

-MCP 664 Psychological Assessment: Techniques in Clinical Interviewing and Evaluation (2)

-From the elective courses:
+MCP 646 Human Development: Infancy and Childhood (3) MCP 647 Human Development: Adolescence (3) MCP 664 Psychological Assessment: Techniques in Clinical Interviewing and Evaluation (2) From the elective courses: